 In our view, gold miners are returning to vogue as their balance sheets improve with higher gold prices.
 They're operating much differently than they were in the past bull market.

-Steven Schoffstall: GBUG is our active strategy.
+Steven Schoffstall: GBUG, Sprott Active Gold & Silver Miners ETF, is our active strategy.
 It's the fund we launched back in February.
 Assets are already up to about $120 million.
 It's the only actively managed gold ETF in the U.S. It leverages our portfolio management team’s century-plus of expertise and gives them the flexibility to manage across market caps, from small development exploration companies to the largest gold miners.

-Then we have SGDM, the Sprott Gold Miners ETF.
+Then we have SGDM, Sprott Gold Miners ETF.
 This is a passively managed ETF that tracks a selective index.
 It's a factor-based index, not just a pure market-cap-weighted index.
-The larger companies are ranked on revenue growth, long-term debt to equity and free cash flow yield.
+The larger companies are ranked based on revenue growth, long-term debt-to-equity ratio and free cash flow yield.

 Our Junior Miners version, SGDJ, is also based on a factor-based index.
 This index will look at smaller junior exploration and development companies.
 The smaller explorers will be ranked based on price momentum, whereas the smaller producers will be ranked based on revenue growth.